sun-jiao/Osmunda/README.md

 reader.options.add (ImportOption.INCLUDE_WAYS) // Import ways data
 ```

 Set the commit frequency, otherwise the default setting (5,000) will be used.
-See [commitFrequency] (#commitFrequency)
+See [commitFrequency](#commitFrequency)

 ```
 (reader as OsmosisReader).commitFrequency = 100000